 Falls Creek Falls is actually a three-tiered falls, with the lower falls being in full view, and the two upper falls either far above or altogether out of sight.
 You can access these upper tiers of Falls Creek Falls via some steep side trails, but take caution when venturing out this way.
 During times of heavy flow, these trails can be incredibly slippery from the mist of the falls, so be careful if you choose to go up this path!

 If you’re looking to visit when this Washington waterfall is extra powerful, come in the spring season!
 During this time, the waterfall will actually add a second parallel drop, with evidence of that on the bare rock face to the left of the main falls.

-Other Things To Do In Washington Nearby
+Other Things To Do In Washington and Oregon Nearby

 Not ready to leave the area after your hike?
 Luckily for you, there is plenty to do in the area!
 Here are some suggestions to get you started on exploring the Columbia River Gorge area…

 Beacon Rock State Park: This Washington state park boasts scenic trails along the northern shore of the Columbia River.
 Come in the summer months for full access to trails!

 Lower Lewis River Falls: This Washington hike is a popular 5.9-mile out and back for its incredible block-style waterfall that spans the whole section of the river.
 Come for photos and a fun summer Washington swimming hole!

 Maryhill Stonehenge: Built-in 1929 as a World War 1 Memorial for the Klickitat County residences, this Stonehenge Replica looks pretty incredible during sunrise!